 Firstly my background in usability testing: over the past decade I’ve worked on countless digital products, predominantly websites and applications, some for commercial purpose and others for academic study.
 Predominantly these have been team-based projects where there’s a strong focus on close, continuous collaboration to design and build the products as efficiently and well designed for usability as possible given any constraints such as time and budget.

-It seems simple but all to easily not achieved: a digital product in part or as a whole should provide a good user experience.
+It seems simple but all too easily not achieved, a digital product in part or as a whole should provide a good user experience.
 Good usability testing forms the foundations for a well designed digital product that users can achieve tasks with easily and efficiently.

 The Nielsen Norman Group defines the term usability as:

 “Usability is a quality attribute that assesses how easy user interfaces are to use”

 Crucially digital products live and die by how usable they are and within a very short space of time users will leave if they find it difficult to use.
 In the event that you don’t match or offer something even better than the alternatives users will leave and go to them.